luisMartinez011/pytorch-tutorial/README.md

 # pytorch-tutorial
 I am learning PyTorch, and I'll store the projects and code I use to learn in my path :p

+# Folders
+* Excercise: Exercises from https://www.learnpytorch.io/ to be completed by myself

 # References
 https://www.learnpytorch.io/